eblOwOx/Fluffy-Arch/README.md

 For now its just a simple Arch Linux distro with KDE plasma.

+But guess what?
+I broke everything... cool

-I'll customize the look and add more useful things later.
+I'll also customize the look and add more useful things later.

 ## Specificity
 This distro was made for x86-64 arch processor.